DanalEstes/TAMV/README.md

-©2020 Danal Estes, all rights reserved.
+# ©2020 Danal Estes, all rights reserved.
-This fork is a modification for Jubilee printers running RRF2 and RRF3 and serves to extend the wonderful work Danal created for the community.
+This fork is a modification for Jubilee printers running RRF2 and RRF3 and serves to extend the wonderful work Danal Estes created for the community.

 # TAMV
 TAMV.py = Tool Align Machine Vision - for Duet based tool changing 3D printers.